-- 1. Personal Introduction On the first day of class, post a 300 word personal biography that includes your academic major, year and a brief description of the people and experiences that have shaped your environmental views.
-For full credit, respond to at least two other students' personal introductions with comments and questions. - 2.
-Reading Knowledge (CLO3) Beginning Day 1, there will be a textbook reading Knowledge Check for the day's topic.
+- 1. Weekly reading Knowledge (CLO3) Beginning Week 1, there will be a textbook reading Knowledge Check for the upcoming week's topic.
 You have two opportunities to take the Knowledge Checks, to be completed on Canvas, and only the highest score will count.
 Answers will be released the day after the due date.
 The Knowledge Checks are intended to encourage you to read about the topic for the upcoming week as well as to check your comprehension of key terms and concepts.
 In general, Knowledge Checks cannot be made up.
-The lowest four knowledge checks scores will be dropped from the final grade. - 3.
+They are open for an entire week, so if you are dealing with something that will keep you from taking the Knowledge Check, get in touch with me by Sunday of the week it is due.
+The lowest four knowledge checks scores will be dropped from the final grade. - 2.
 Debate and Defend.
-(CLO1-4, 4; GELO 1-4) This written critical thinking activity throughout the session will assess students' ability to demonstrate understanding of analytical texts; apply rhetorical argument strategies, debunk common logical fallacies, and defend their position in an oral debate with fellow students.
+(CLO1-4, 4; GELO 1-4) This written and in-class critical thinking activity throughout the semester will assess students' ability to demonstrate understanding of analytical texts; apply rhetorical argument strategies, debunk common logical fallacies, and defend their position in an oral debate with fellow students.
 For example, the Debate and Defend assignments on nuclear waste storage debate will help you strengthen the ability to employ different types of logic (CLO1, GELO1, CLO4, GELO 4).
 The GMO assignment will have you use rhetorical (e.g., pathos, ethos, logos) strategies to make your main points (CLO2, GELO2).
-The public transportation debate will help you synthesize social, political, and scientific assumptions to formulate an argument (CLO3, GELO 3). - 4.
+The public transportation debate will help you synthesize social, political, and scientific assumptions to formulate an argument (CLO3, GELO 3). - 3.
 Reflection Entry Essays (CLO4).
-Students will compose an essay in which they reflect on the discussions, readings, and topic of the week and include personal experiences.
-Students will describe their connection to the topic, revelations based on discussions, research, or reading, culturally significant associations, or other reflective narratives.
-The information in the reflection entries will remain While it is expected that the writing level remains appropriate for the course, use of first person and personal anecdotes are encouraged. - 5.
+Students will compose an essay of 350-400 words in which they reflect on the discussions, readings, and topic of the week and include personal experiences.
+Students

+- will describe their connection to the topic, revelations based on discussions, research, or reading, culturally significant associations, or other reflective narratives.
+The information in the reflection entries will remain While it is expected that the writing level remains appropriate for the course, use of first person and personal anecdotes are encouraged. - 4.
 Case Study (CLO 1-4).
-Students will conduct research and present case studies regarding current situations impacting people and biodiversity.
-Each small group will evaluate the case and articulate facts, analyze stakeholder perspectives, scientific outcomes, consequences, and potential solutions. - 6.
-Final Examination Reflection Essay: Respond to the following prompt and question: Identify five unifying elements in the course and describe why you chose How might you use the knowledge and skills of this course to further your journey in understanding and analyzing environmental issues? - 7.
+Students will conduct in-class research and present case studies regarding current situations impacting people and biodiversity.
+Each small group will evaluate the case and articulate facts, analyze stakeholder perspectives, scientific outcomes, consequences, and potential solutions.
+Each case study will involve break-out sessions and presenting to the class. - 5.
 Course Research Paper: (GELO1-GELO 4).
-This assignment for this course is an opportunity for you to demonstrate that you have learned to think about environmental issues more carefully, objectively, creatively, and analytically as a participant in this course.
-This is a critical skill for professionals in environmental, as well as other, professions.
+The midway assignment for this course is an opportunity for you to demonstrate that you have learned to think about environmental issues more carefully, objectively, creatively, and analytically as a participant in this This is a critical skill for professionals in environmental, as well as other, professions.
 Indeed, it is a critical skill for anyone interested in making informed choices about issues that affect their lives.
-You will have the opportunity to select and analyze an issue from opposing perspectives. - The paper must be a maximum of 1,000 words.
-Papers must be correctly formatted and cited according to one of the 3 citation formats listed below.
-At least 10% of your grade will be based on writing in a manner appropriate to a university-level course.
+You will have the opportunity to select and analyze an issue from opposing perspectives.
+This assignment will be completed in the following sequence: